Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by Amare La Cucina Pizza

-Amare La Cucina Pizza offers several types of their pizza, with their signature 6 cheese pizza being their crowd favorite.
-Their other bestsellers are the Pinoy Boy and Alvin's Pizza.
-The former is topped with Italian sausages, blended plum tomatoes, mozzarella, mushroom, and herbs, while Alvin's Pizza is made with a homemade sauce of basil topped with bacon, herbs, and Parmigiano Reggiano.
+Amare La Cucina Pizza offers a variety of pizzas, with their signature 6-cheese pizza being a crowd favorite.
+Other popular options include the Pinoy Boy and Alvin's Pizza.
+The Pinoy Boy is topped with Italian sausages, blended plum tomatoes, mozzarella, mushrooms, and herbs, while Alvin's Pizza features a homemade basil sauce, bacon, herbs, and Parmigiano Reggiano.

 6. Good Taste